0xPolygon/polygon-docs/docs/tools/data/envio.md

 HyperSync is also available as a standalone API for data analytic use cases.
 Data analysts can interact with the HyperSync API using JavaScript, Python, or Rust clients and extract data in JSON, Arrow, or Parquet formats.
 For more information, visit the HyperSync documentation [here](https://docs.envio.dev/docs/overview-hypersync).

-## HyperIndex Key Features
+## HyperIndex key features

-- Contract Import: Autogenerate the key boilerplate for an entire Indexer project off a single or multiple smart contracts.
+- Contract import: Autogenerate the key boilerplate for an entire Indexer project off a single or multiple smart contracts.
 Deploy within minutes.

-- Multi-chain Support: Aggregate data across multiple networks into a single database.
+- Multi-chain support: Aggregate data across multiple networks into a single database.
 Query all your data with a unified GraphQL API.

-- Asynchronous Mode: Fetch data from off-chain storage such as IPFS, or contract state (e.g. smart contract view functions).
+- Asynchronous mode: Fetch data from off-chain storage such as IPFS, or contract state (e.g. smart contract view functions).

-- Factory Contracts: Automatically process events emitted by all child contracts that are created by the specified factory.
+- Factory contracts: Automatically process events emitted by all child contracts that are created by the specified factory.

-- Quickstart Templates: Use pre-defined indexing logic for popular OpenZeppelin contracts (e.g. ERC-20).
+- Quickstart templates: Use pre-defined indexing logic for popular OpenZeppelin contracts (e.g. ERC-20).

-## Getting Started
+## Getting started

 Users can choose whether they want to start from a quickstart template, perform a subgraph migration, or use the contract import feature to get started with Envio HyperIndex.